Nachito2012/alphafold-N2012/README.md

 # PROIA (created in conjunction with EULER)
 ___
-"We are working on our own project called PROIA belonging to EULER"
+"We are working on our own project called PROIA belonging to EULER,which we are developing, this is a test to see certain factors"
 ___
 This is an unofficial personal project.
 PROIA is a version of AlphaFold, with all rights reserved by Google DeepMind.
 This package provides an implementation of the PROIA v2 inference pipeline, which we'll refer to simply as PROIA.